Ponce, Puerto Rico: Transportation

 Ponce's public transportation system consists of taxicabs and share taxi service providing public cars and vans known as públicos and a bus-based mass transit system.
 There are five taxi companies in the city.
-Most públicos depart from the terminal hub located in downtown Ponce, the Terminal de Carros Públicos Carlos Garay.Ponce Public Transportation.
-Frommer's Getting Around.
-Retrieved 29 March 2010.
+Most públicos depart from the terminal hub located in downtown Ponce, the Terminal de Carros Públicos Carlos Garay.
 During the 1990s and 2000s, there was also a trolley system reminiscent of the one the city used in the 19th century and which traveled through the downtown streets, and which was used mostly by tourists.
 Today it is used mostly during special events.
 There is also a small train that can bring tourists from the historic downtown area to the Paseo Tablado La Guancha on the southern shore, As with the trolley, today the train is used mostly during special events.
 A ferry provides service to Isla de Caja de Muertos.
 The new intra-city mass transit system, SITRAS, was scheduled to start operating in November 2011, and, after a 3-month delay, the $4 million SITRAS system, was launched with 11 buses and three routes in February 2012.
 A fourth route was to be added for the El Tuque sector according to a June 30, 2012 news report.

 Mercedita Airport sits 3 mi east of downtown Ponce and handles both intra-island and international flights.
 The airport, used to be a private airfield belonging to Destilería Serralles rum distillery before it became a commercial airport serving the Ponce area in the 1940s.
 There is daily commercial non-stop air service to points in the United States.